Arduino-Codings/NovaFusion/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 🟠 Get started

-To get started with **NovaFusion** first **read this whole ReadMe file** to check if your **laptop and board are compatible with NovaFusion**.
-After that, if your laptop and board are compatible with NovaFusion you will have to **download the app** from the **releases section**.
-Next download the **Arduino or ESP32** code package and upload it to the board using **Arduino IDE**, get the code also from the downloads section below.
-Followed by that you will have to download the text file also from the download section below, in this file will be the **guide for setting up your IoT project and components**.
+Before using NovaFusion, follow these steps to ensure compatibility and a smooth setup:

+1️⃣ **Check Compatibility**
+Read this entire README file to verify that your laptop and board are compatible with NovaFusion.
+If your device is compatible, proceed to the next step.

+2️⃣ **Download the NovaFusion App**
+Go to the Releases section on GitHub and download the latest version of the NovaFusion app.
+After downloading, open the .dmg file and drag NovaFusion.app into the Applications folder.

+3️⃣ **Allow NovaFusion to Run (Mac Users Only)**
+Since NovaFusion is not signed by an identified Apple developer, macOS will block it by default.
+To allow it:
+Open System Settings → Privacy & Security.
+Scroll to the bottom and find the message:
+***"NovaFusion was blocked from use because it is not from an identified developer."
+Click Open Anyway to allow the app to run.***

+4️⃣ **Upload Code to Your Board**
+Download the Arduino or ESP32 code package from the Downloads section below.
+Open Arduino IDE and upload the code to your board.

+5️⃣ **Follow the Setup Guide**
+Download the setup guide text file from the Downloads section.
+This file contains step-by-step instructions for setting up your IoT project and hardware components.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------